Clusia clusioides

-Clusia clusioides is a small tree which is native to Puerto Rico and Hispaniola, in the family Clusiaceae.
+Clusia clusioides is species of flowering plant in the family Clusiaceae.
+It is a small tree which that is native to Puerto Rico and Hispaniola.
 One characteristic are the opposite, very thick leaves.
 It is very common in the dwarf or elfin forests at elevations above c.
 2500 ft, in particular in areas with much light (e.g., next to service roads in Puerto Rico's El Yunque rain forest).
 The gray and smooth bark of the tree is sometimes covered with mosses and other epiphytes including orchids.